Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

 Apart from general approaches, a third trend in the quest for some non-perturbative statistical theory of out-of-equilibrium phenomena has been the search for solvable models which could give some hints in the comprehension of these phenomena in the absence of any theoretical framework.
 We are interested in a class of models where the system has a finite number of possible configurations, the heat exchanges are described as changes in the populations of its energy levels, and the configurations stochastically evolve under a master equation with transition rates bound to obey the MDB relation arising from the existence of an underlying ergodic deterministic microscopic dynamics which conserves energy.
-In \paperTwo \cite{CornuBauerB} we perform explicit analytical calculations for the very simple case where the thermal contact system is reduced to two spins, each of which is flipped by a single thermostat, the two thermostats being at different temperatures.
+In paper II \cite{CornuBauerB} we perform explicit analytical calculations for the very simple case where the thermal contact system is reduced to two spins, each of which is flipped by a single thermostat, the two thermostats being at different temperatures.
+This model allows the description of a thin diathermal interface between two macroscopic bodies as a collection of independent spin pairs.